It is almost Thanksgiving here in the United States!

 Another great way to celebrate Thanksgiving is through movement and storytelling.
 This is a perfect activity to bring calm to your hectic days.

-We have been living in United States for almost eight years and have been enjoying the spectacular landscapes of this diverse country.
+We have been living in United States for almost nine years and have been enjoying the spectacular landscapes of this diverse country.
 We are very grateful for the opportunity to live in this beautiful country.
 Join me in giving thanks to nature through yoga poses for kids.

 Thanksgiving Yoga Sequence